Churchlands Senior High School: Background and history

 Churchlands Senior High School (Churchlands SHS) is a co-educational high school for Year 7 to Year 12.
 The school is located in Perth's western suburbs, 3 km from the Indian Ocean and 8 km from the city centre.

 On 6 November 1991, a female student was murdered in class when she was stabbed 18 times by her ex-boyfriend.

 On 26 May 1997 the majority of the school was burnt down in a failed attempt to destroy evidence of a break-in.
 The school was largely rebuilt after spending a few years using demountable classrooms.

 On 14 August 2008 the administration block was badly damaged by fire as a result of arson, and demountable offices were brought in to the school.

 The time taken for refurbishment from the time of the fire until completion was over 13 months.

 In 2011 Churchlands SHS joined the Education Department's Independent Public Schools programme.

+Churchland SHS is a music school and has both GATE and IMMS programs.